0branch/boron/README.md

     ./configure -h

-To install on Linux and Mac OS use the INSTALL makefile.
+Use the make `install` & `install-dev` targets to copy files into the local system directories.
 If the DESTDIR is not provided then the files will be placed under `/usr/local`.

+    sudo make install DESTDIR=/usr
-    make -f INSTALL DESTDIR=/usr
+    sudo make install-dev DESTDIR=/usr

 Boron links